EXCERPTS

 No answer.

-My soundman took the camera off my shoulder and kept rolling.
-The cable came loose, so the arrest was recorded in silence.
+My soundman pulled the camera off my shoulder and kept rolling.
+The audio cable came loose.
+The whole thing was recorded in silence.
+No one would hear it, but everyone could see it.

-People stopped, stared, and rushed by.
+People stopped, stared, and hurried by.
 For them, it was just another day on 39th Street.

 Arrested for shooting a stand-up.
-I laughed on the inside at the absurdity of it all.
+I almost laughed.

-At the precinct, the desk sergeant, perched on his desk, looked down at me, then at McDonnell.
-He seemed confused.
-Can you imagine how I felt?
+At the precinct, the desk sergeant sat perched on his desk.
+He looked down at me, then at McDermott, then back to me.
+He paused, then shrugged.

 “Do you know what’s going on here?”
 I asked.